From Zero to Hero: Stealing Competitor’s Website Traffic with Google Ads

 Where does website traffic come from?

 More than 90% of all searches starts on Google.
 So that’s the first part where all search traffic comes from.
 There are really two sources of website referral traffic though; organic search and paid ads via Google Ads.
+Bidding on branded search terms can be a part of paid ads via Google Ads to enhance visibility and attract potential customers who are already searching for competitor brands.
 So, if you want to get competitor’s website traffic, you’ll want to understand both of these.

 Now, your organic traffic from search is a function of SEO (Search Engine Optimization).
 It’s considered a FREE strategy, but don’t kid yourself. driving website traffic with organic search will cost you time and money — even if you use a free tool like Google Analytics for traffic analytics data or traffic analytics reports.